muratk5n/thirdwave/en/README.md

 ---

-I remember one interview with a hunter-gatherer, one of the last remaining ones, truly living the life, they asked him 'what makes you happy'.
+I remember an interview with a hunter-gatherer, one of the last remaining ones, truly living the life, they asked him 'what makes you happy'.
 He said 'eating meat', mfker lit up when he said that, like it was the most beautiful thing in the world for him.